Twin Cities business owners devastated by riots find a sympathetic ear in Trump campaign

 "To allow him to use you as a prop to try to further himself in an election where he has no agenda on helping further any [Black Americans] as far as the struggle, I just don't get it," said Payne.

-The National Small Business Association found in a 2018 survey that more small business owners identify as Republican than Democrat (38% versus 28%), but the largest category is politically independent.
+The National Small Business Association found in a 2018 survey that more small-business owners identify as Republican than Democrat (38% vs. 28%), but the largest category is politically independent.

 On Sunday afternoon, Hmong pop music played in Long Her's empty clothing store on University Avenue in St. Paul as he reflected on how first the pandemic, then the riots, destroyed his livelihood.
 He showed a reporter letters threatening to shut off his power because he was behind on his bills, even after laying off his workers.
 Looters caused him $160,000 in losses.